MSW Aboriginal Field of Study Part-time

 Courses will normally be taught by the same professors as are on-campus.
 Elders and student supports are also in classes.
 Students will be expected to participate in all aspects of the program this includes; Cultural camp, sweats, fasts, drumming, smudges or other cleansing processes.
 All courses will be taught in Circle where a smudge and prayer begin the class.

 Classes are taught using a combination of Circle processes, dialogue, presentations, video and audio aids.
 Where possible, guest speakers are invited, depending on the resources of the delivery site.

 Classes occur in one week intensive blocks and are generally delivered twice a term.
 Students can expect to be in class for an entire day throughout the week.
 It is important to note that some courses can be taught in a “block” format.
 Courses can unfold in two ways: 1) in week long periods and with the course assignments being required after the course is finished, 2) in two and a half days of classes which would be offered twice in one term or semester.
 Students can expect to receive course outlines and readings prior to class.
 They can also expect to be completing assignments after the one week class session is over.
 Communication with part time students occurs regularly and prior the start of each term.
 We tend to rely on email, internet and telephone for most of our communications outside of class sessions.
-FNTI students will begin the program classes at the Laurier Campus in Kitchener in our Circle Room.
-Tyendinaga First Nation is another common delivery site.
-Other courses throughout the program will unfold in various locations and in consultation with the students and our Program Management Committee.
+FNTI students will begin the program classes at the Laurier Campus in Kitchener in our Circle Room with Tyendinaga First Nation the other delivery site.
+All KTEI courses will be delivered in M'Chigeeng, on Manitoulin Island.

 The Field Placement